WPDevelopers/disable-comments/readme.txt

 = [2.2.2] - 2021-10-05 =
 * Added: "Select All" checkbox for subsites selection in a multisite network.
-* Few minor bug fix and improvement.
+* Few minor bug fixes and improvement.

 = [2.2.1] - 2021-09-26 =
 * Fixed: 100+ subsites limit issue in multisite network